-The Director of Human Resources verifies eligibility each semester.
+The Assistant Vice President for Human Resources verifies eligibility each semester.
 Application forms may be obtained from the Human Resources Department.

 The tuition benefit is limited to two regular semesters or three regular trimesters per academic year.
 No additional benefit is available for intersession coursework, such as summer courses.